paniash/website/index.md

 The goal is to study photonic nanostructures to create hardware for applications in quantum technologies.

-I am currently working in [Dr. Shovon Pal's group](https://palshovon.wixsite.com/uthd) on the investigation of quantum optical phenomena using semiconductor quantum dots.
+I am currently working on the manipulation of nuclear spins in cryogenically cooled GaAs quantum dots for my masters thesis.
 I did my [Bachelors thesis](assets/files/thesis.pdf) with [Dr. Kartik Senapati](https://www.niser.ac.in/users/kartik#profile-main)'s group on spin Hall effect in NM/HM trilayer systems in spring 2021 during which I became an [IBM Qiskit